-The Boundary Waters Canoe Area Wilderness region of Minnesota is home to some of the most spectacular waterfalls you’ll ever see.
-We’re going to cover the best Boundary Waters waterfalls to put on your list to visit.
+Minnesota’s Boundary Waters Canoe Area Wilderness region is home to some of the most spectacular waterfalls you’ll ever see.
+We will cover the best Boundary Waters waterfalls to put on your list to visit.

 The BWCAW region of Minnesota is home to some of the most spectacular waterfalls you’ll ever see.
 Here are some of the best ones to put on your list.